 The only person light enough to go down was the young stable hand by the name of Jan.
 The servants tied the rope around his waist, and he climbed in.
 They lowered him down bit by bit, further and further, until they could no longer see him.

-The master of the house called out to him and asked: “What can you see down there?”.
+The master of the House at the Golden Well, called out to him and asked: “What can you see down there?”.
 The boy’s reply echoed back up the well.
 “Nothing, it’s too dark, but there’s something down here.”
 The master told the boy to bring up what he could.
 With that Jan felt around until he hit upon what appeared to be a broken pot.
 He grasped it with both hands and pulled with all his might until finally, it came free.

 “I’ve got something!” he cried “Pull me up.”
 The servants rallied round, and after a lot of effort, they pulled the boy from the well.
 They were all so exhausted that no one noticed what was in the boy’s hands except for the mistress who had come out to look on at the events.
 She let out a piercing scream at the sight, and every member of the household became fixed on the young lad’s trophy.

 Several of the maids fainted, while Jan stood deathly still.
 In his hands, he held an upturned skull filled with gold coins.
 A moment of realization flashed across the faces of the household as they looked into young Lubomíra’s hallowed remains.

 The master later had the rest of Lubomíra’s remains removed and buried, the gold safely stored away and the well covered up.